WheatleyTheCore/Mask-Detector/README.md

 - needs to run

 ## Notes
-The structure of this project is kinda weird, but that is only becuase it needs to meet the above requirements.
+The structure of this project is kinda weird becuase it needs to meet the above requirements.

 Each file in the include directory is a class.
 The main file is in the src directory.